bytebase/bytebase.com-old/content/docs/en/operating/disaster-recovery.md

 ![pitr-restore-step-5](/static/docs-assets/pitr-restore-step-5.webp)

-Now you successfully performed a Point-in-time Recovery to your database!
+Now you have successfully performed a Point-in-time Recovery to your database!

 ## General Disaster Recovery Operations